cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 ## Consequences

 ### Positive
-- We should be able to check whether CommetBFT respects ABCI++ grammar.
+- We should be able to check whether CommetBFT respects ABCI 1.0 grammar.
 ### Negative

 ### Neutral